Position

 • Bachelor's degree in Nutrition, Dietetics, or a related field.

-• Strong knowledge of nutrition principles and practices.
+• Strong knowledge of nutrition science and its application to health and disease.

 • Excellent communication and interpersonal skills.